wuxianqiang/intellij-plugin-mpx/README.md

 It provides intelligent Mpx-specific code completion, navigation, and refactoring.

-The plugin bundles a collection of [Mpx code templates](https://github.com/sdras/vue-vscode-snippets) .

 ## Getting started

 1. If you’re using IntelliJ IDEA Ultimate, PhpStorm, PyCharm, or RubyMine, install Mpx plugin in Preferences | Plugins - Install JetBrains plugins.